+assist us in supporting and safeguarding your child.

-Kings' Church Children's/Young People Groups
+Kings' Church Children's/Young People Groups General Information

-General Information

 Name of Child

 Age and Date of Birth

 Address

 Contact No's

 Medical Information

 Any medical conditions that the session leader will need to be aware of:

-Any allergies/intolerances.
+Any allergies/intolerances

 Any medication they carry or require (It is our policy not to administer medication)

 Group Activities and Expectations

-Are you in agreement with your child to take part in the range of activities outlined and the stated arrangements for arriving and leaving the sessions?
-Name of Parent/Guardian Signature of Parent Guardian From time to time photographs may be taken and used on the website or for church publicit Do you agree to your child's photograph being used?
+Are you in agreement with your child taking part in the range of activities outlined and the stated arrangements for arriving and leaving the sessions?

+Name of Parent/Guardian

+Signature of Parent Guardian

+From time-to-time photographs may be taken and used on the website or for church publicity.
+Do you agree with your child's photograph being used?

 Yes/No

-Code of Conduct for Children's Workers:
+Appendix 4: Code of Conduct for Children's Workers:

 The following points detail specific guidance in relation to activities and situations that are commonplace in the work King's Church undertakes with young people.
 The items covered should not be viewed as exhaustive, but as the foundations for safer working practices.
-Please read the full Safe-guarding policy, Good practice policy and Behaviour policy annually.
-All adults who come into contact with children and young people in their work have a duty of care to safeguard and promote their welfare.
+Please read the full Safe-guarding policy annually and attend training.
+All adults who meet children and young people in their work have a duty of care to safeguard and promote their welfare.